 Family and Personal:

-Rep. Staples is married with three children and three step-children.
+Rep. McKenzie is married with three children and three step-children.
 He is also an ESHQ Group Leader at Oak Ridge National Laboratory.

 He is a member of Omega Psi Phi Fraternity, Inc.

 He is on the Board of Directors for Tennova Healthcare Knoxville and ORNL Federal Credit Union.

 Rep. McKenzie followed the Democrat party line and voted against bills chosen for education reform, medical freedom, second amendment rights, fiscal responsibility, governmental transparency, election integrity, and constitutional fidelity.
 Rep. McKenzie earned a vote score of 28% and a leadership grade of D- based on his sponsorships and other meritorious or deleterious actions.

 Here are some of the bills Rep. McKenzie supported:

 • HB0204/SB0136 The Crown Act- protecting ethnic hairstyles in the workplace.
 [Passed]